The one-station bike repositioning problem: Interval optimization

-The following proposition states the relationship between optimal interventions for the uncapacitated problem and its capacitated version, together with the corresponding optimal values.
-Accordingly, we will denote as \XQRSTAR\ the range of optimal intervention for the capacitated problem and as $\XQSTAR$ the optimal intervention with minimum modulus that will correspond to $\XQSTAR=\min(q,\XIDSTAR)$ if $\XIDSTAR>0$, $\XQSTAR=\max(q-Q,\XIUSTAR)$ if $\XIUSTAR<0$, $\XQSTAR=\XISTAR=0$ otherwise.
+The following proposition states the relationship between optimal interventions for the uncapacitated problem and its capacitated version, together with the corresponding optimal values and stock level induced at the final epoch \ENDEPOCH.
+Accordingly, we will denote by \XQSSTAR\ the set of optimal interventions for the capacitated problem with extreme points $\XQDSTAR=\min(\XQSSTAR)$ and $\XQUSTAR=\max(\XQSSTAR)$.
+We also denote by $\XQSTAR$ the optimal intervention with minimum modulus and as \LQSTAR\ the corresponding optimal value.